Jexasa/Arduino/README.md

 ![Arduino](https://user-images.githubusercontent.com/82963539/154122238-1b3f68ca-082d-4006-9125-7384bda53413.png)

 * General Description
-When the 2 temperature sensors have difference of more than 5,
+When the push button is pressed, the program reads the values of the 2 temperature sensors and if the difference between them is more than 5, then the led lights up.
-* C++ code
 ```
+//  C++ code
+// Author: Kitsios Marios, Date: 14/02/22

 const int temp_pin1 = A0; // Temperature1
 const int temp_pin2 = A3; // Temperature2